-An organizing unit may send a letter of support to a candidate for their promotional use if the organizing unit contains part or all of the electoral jurisdiction where the race is being held, and if there exists no specific unit constitution (see Article X) for the race for which they are sending a letter, no special endorsing commission has been called for the race. or the special endorsing commission did not endorse and did not bar other units from sending letters of support.
-The central committee members of an organizing unit residing in the electoral jurisdiction must vote by a 60 percent affirmative vote to issue a letter of support.
+An organizing unitOnly a letter of support special committee may send a letter of support to a candidate for their promotional use if the organizing unit contains part or all of the electoral jurisdiction where the race is being held, and if there exists no specific DFL party unit constitution (see Article X) for the race for which they are sending a letter, no special endorsing commission has been called for the race, or the special endorsing commission did not endorse and did not bar other units the letter of support special committee from sending a letters of support.
+The letter of supporteentral special committee members of an organizing unit residing in the electoral jurisdiction must vote by a 60 percent affirmative vote to issue a letter of support.
 In order for a letter of support to be valid, the candidate must receive a letter of support from each of the organizing units with at least three central committee members who reside within the electoral jurisdiction.
 No one may vote to grant or revoke a letter of support unless they are a resident of the electoral jurisdiction.
 A candidate who receives a valid letter of support may advertise that they have received a letter of support from the DFL Party and may purchase access to the DFL Voter File.
 A letter of support does not constitute an Official DFL endorsement.
 No candidate, campaign, or individual elected or appointed to a position within the DFL party may misrepresent a letter of support as an Official DFL endorsement.
 A letter of support issued before the primary is valid after the primary only if the candidate's name appears on the general election ballot.
 A letter of support for any candidate shall terminate upon the swearing in for said office.
+If a candidate who has been issued a letter of support by the DFL Party gives personal endorsement, financial assistance, or other public support or public assistance to any candidate running against a DFLendorsed or officially supported candidate for any public office, or engages in any other act of malfeasance or nonfeasance, the appropriate letter of support special committee may revoke the letter of support by a two-thirds vote of the members eligible to vote, following the dismissal for cause procedures.